|1951 San Francisco Civic Center Plaza - Paul, Larry, and Jack Hong

 My father, Jack, and his four siblings, Larry, Paul, Lily, and Mary came of age in the 1950's and 60's when it was common young men and women heeded their country's call.
 They felt a deep and abiding desire to serve their communities and country.
 They also grew-up at the tail end of segregation and exclusion in the United States when government jobs often provided some of the best (and often only) opportunities for hard-working, dedicated minorities to make a good middle-class life for themselves and their families.

 They were third-generation Chinese Americans, who were born in China and spent their early years there.
 After World War II they followed their father and grandfather's footsteps moving to the US in their teens, individually then in pairs.
 They spent most, if not all, of their careers serving their country, state, or local communities.
 They and their spouses served with distinction as teachers, doctors, engineers, lawyers, civil servants, and community leaders.
 All U.S. military service was completed with honorable discharges.
-Continue reading for their individual stories.
+Continue reading to learn more about their individual stories.

-|c1954 - Lanfee Larry Hong|
+|c1954 - Lanfee Larry Hong

 Lanfee Larry Hong (1928-2019) enlisted in the U.S. Air Force in 1951, during the height of the Korean War, and served until 1955.
 He was stationed at Castle AFB near Merced, California, where he served as a communications engineer.
 He made sure the radios and communication equipment were in working order on airplanes and on land, among other duties.